firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```
-Where 'this-is-you' is your GitHub username.
-Here you're copying the contents of first-contributions repository in GitHub to your computer
+Where `this-is-you` is your GitHub username.
+Here you're copying the contents of the first-contributions repository in GitHub to your computer.

 ## Create a branch

-Change to the repository directory on your computer if you are not already there.
+Change to the repository directory on your computer (if you are not already there.)

 ```
 cd first-contributions
 ```
-Now create a branch using `git checkout command`
+Now create a branch using the `git checkout` command:
 ```
 git checkout -b <add-your-name>
 ```